MasonGroup/PEEKABOO/README.md

 ## Image GDI

-It shows the troll face and displays colors that are annoying to the eyes:
+It shows the troll face and displays colors that are annoying to the eyes

 ![Peekaboo Image](https://i.ibb.co/t886HWy/image8.png)